cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 ----------------------------

-If the PR is considerably large (e.g. with more than 200 lines changed and/or more than 6 commits), consider creating a new commit for each review.
+If the PR is considerably large (e.g. with more than 200 lines changed and/or more than 6 commits), consider whether there is a good way to split the PR into smaller PRs that can be merged more incrementally.
+Reviewers are often more hesitant to review large PRs due to the level of complexity involved in understanding the changes and the amount of time required to provide constructive review comments.
+By making smaller logical PRs, this makes it easier for the reviewer to provide comments and to engage in dialogue on the PR, and also means there should be fewer overall pieces of feedback that you need to address as a contributor.
+Tighter feedback cycles like this then make it easier to get your contributions into the tree, which also helps with reducing conflicts with other contributions.
+Good candidates for smaller PRs may be individual bugfixes, or self-contained refactoring that adjusts the code in order to make it easier to build subsequent functionality on top.

+While handling review on larger PRs, consider creating a new commit to address feedback from each review that you receive on your PR.
 This will make the review process smoother as GitHub has limitations that prevents reviewers from only seeing the new changes added since the last time they have reviewed a PR.
 Once all reviews are addressed those commits should be squashed against the commit that introduced those changes.
 This can be accomplished by the usage of ``git rebase -i upstream/master`` and in that windows, move these new commits below the commit that introduced the changes and replace the work ``pick`` with ``fixup``.
 In the following example, commit ``d2cb02265`` will be combined into ``9c62e62d8`` and commit ``146829b59`` will be combined into ``9400fed20``.

     ::